-In an increasingly mobile world, businesses need to look at translating and localizing their apps if they want to reach a global audience and remain competitive.
-In this blog, we will look at how localizing your app can grow your business.
+In an increasingly mobile world, businesses need mobile app translation and localization if they want to reach a global audience and remain competitive.
+In this blog, we will look at how mobile app translation can grow your business.

 Market researcher App Annie estimates that, due to increased usage of apps and greater smartphone adoption, in 2016, the global mobile app market is projected to expand 24% to reach $51 billion in gross revenue across all app stores.